MapsPeople/docs/src/ios/v3/guides/search/create-a-search-experience-with-mapsindoors.md

 let searchBar = UISearchBar.init()
 ```

-In `viewDidLoad`, wire up your view controller to the tableview and search bar.
+In `viewDidLoad`, wire up your view controller to the table view and search bar.

 ```swift
 searchBar.delegate = self